BIOS-538/BIOS-538.github.io/README.md

 This course addresses how to analyze, visualize and draw conclusions from biological data.
 It introduces basic concepts in statistics and the intuition behind them interwoven with training in data analysis using the `R` computing environment.
 Students will learn to identify underlying data structures and wrangle data.
 Students will also learn to effectively convey results using statistical graphics.
 Topics include basic `R` programming, data wrangling using modern `[tidyverse](https://www.tidyverse.org/)` packages, t-tests, statistical modeling (*linear regression, dose response curves)*.
 This class is targeted towards biologists, hence focuses on biological data for examples and omits rigorous statistical formulas.
 No prior experience with `R` required.

 There will be a series of problem sets posted on the course website with instructions a week before they are due.
 You are encouraged to work with other students or use any outside resources when completing problem sets, but each student must submit their own written responses unless otherwise explicitly indicated in the problem set.
+Any group submissions or work should include attribution section detailing who did what.
 Students enrolled at the graduate level will produce a final project report detailing a specific biological research question, statistical methods and results and will present their final project to the class at the end of the semester.

 ## Course Logistics